+Travel Palawan Philippines!
 Palawan Island, Philippines is the largest island of the Philippines.
 The island is half desert, so still undeveloped.
 You can enjoy the jungle, mountains, and white beaches.
 Palawan is an archipelago with 1,780 islands on the western part.
 Due to amazing landscapes and high bio-diversity, Palawan island is known as “The Last Ecological Frontier of the Philippines”.
 The northern part is characterized by incredible clear waters, white beaches, and many species of flora and fauna.
 The north side is characterized by limestone cliffs and many species of tropical fish and coral.
 You’ll find amazing snorkeling and scuba diving here.
 There are also five species of endangered sea turtles.
 In the jungle you’ll find about 100 different species of birds.
 Palawan is an amazing tropical destination to relax and enjoy yourself.

 Main destinations are the capital Puerto Princesa, El Nido on the north of island and also Coron Island where you can relax and do good snorkeling and diving.
 Also San Vicente is an other top destination on Palawan island.Travel Palawan Philippines will provide you with an unforgettable vacation.
 Use our guide to start planning your Palawan Philippines vacation today.
 Visit all of the most beautiful Islands of the Philippines here, or visit us on Pinterest

-Palawan Weather (When to Go)
+Palawan Weather (When to Visit)

 The Philippines have a tropical marine climate with a winter monsoon and a summer monsoon.
 Palawan does not experience typhoons, but is marked by two very distinct seasons: the dry season from December to May, and the rainy season from June to November.
 With a minimum temperature of 71°F on average, a maximum temperature of 91°F on average, and mostly sunny weather, Palawan enjoys a very pleasant climate throughout the year.
 The lowest temperatures fall in January, while the hottest months are April and May.